 Everyone at UNH holds a basic responsibility to safeguard & preserve assets and resources of the university and its component institutions and to conduct work duties in an ethical and professional manner.
 See the University System of New Hampshire Standard of Conduct and Personnel Policies to learn more.

-Recognize that everything you contribute to, or receive, on a social media site is public.
+Recognize that everything you contribute to or receive on social media is public.
 You’re responsible for whatever information you post.
-The same professional standards expected of you on the job should be applied to your conduct in UNH-related social media.
-Post meaningful, respectful comments that are relevant to your position at UNH.
-Please—no spam or remarks that are off-topic or offensive.
-Use commonsense and courtesy in creating University-related social media content.
-If you have even the slightest doubt, ask if the content is appropriate—BEFORE you post.
-If the public shares an opinion that you disagree with on a UNH-owned social media site, keep your response appropriate, professional, and polite.
-Sometimes, its best not to respond at all.
+The same professional standards expected of you on the job should be applied to your conduct when using social media.
+Post meaningful, respectful comments that are relevant to UNH.
+Please—no spam, offensive or off-topic remarks.
+Use common sense and courtesy when creating social media content.
+If you have even the slightest doubt, ask if the content is appropriate BEFORE you post.
+If the public shares an opinion that you disagree with on a UNH-owned social media site, keep your response appropriate, professional and polite.
+Sometimes, it's best not to respond at all.
 Never comment on anything related to legal matters or pending litigation.
 Any advertising, promotion or endorsement of third-party products or services is not permitted.

 Image sizes and text length is important when posting to social media.
 It can make or break your post.
 The UNH social media team adheres to these suggestions as much as possible to allow for the best results and the most engagement.

 Looking for a textbook on social media?
 It’s hard to find one because social media changes quickly.
 Instead, look to websites, blogs, and experts for the latest trends and newest social media platforms.
 Here are a few of our favorites: